leighwilliams/typescript-talk/slides/talk.md

 ## Early JS Design Goals

-"HTML needed a language that was **easy to use**, written directly **in the Web page markup**.
+<small>The impetus was the belief on the part of at least Marc Andreessen and myself, along with Bill Joy of Sun, that HTML needed a "scripting language", a programming language that was **easy to use** by amateurs and novices, where the code could be **written directly in source form as part of the Web page markup**.
 We aimed to provide a **"glue language"** for the Web designers and part time programmers who were building Web content from components such as images, plugins, and Java applets.
-We saw Java as the "component language", where the glue programmers -- the Web page designers -- would assemble components and automate their interactions using JS." - Brendan Eich
+We saw Java as the "component language" used by higher-priced programmers, where the glue programmers -- the Web page designers -- would assemble components and automate their interactions using JS. - Brendan Eich</small>

 Note:
 - Designed to be forgiving
-- Tries to keep running
+- Tries to keep running. e.g. 5 + 'George' = '5George'
-- ~1000 lines of code

 ---